ruslanmv/hello-watsonx-orchestrate/docs/README.md

 spec_version: v1
 kind: native
 name: echo_agent
-description: An agent that echoes back the user's message.
+description: An agent that echoes the user’s input back verbatim.
+style: react
-llm: watsonx/meta-llama/llama-3-8b-instruct
+llm: watsonx/meta-llama/llama-3-2-90b-vision-instruct
 instructions: |
+  You are the Echo Agent.
-  Your task is to repeat the user's exact input back to them.
+  Always repeat the user's exact input.
+  Format your reply as:
-  You MUST respond with the format: "The Echo Agent heard you say: {input}"
+    **The Echo Agent heard you say: {input}**
 tools: []

 ```

 *Validate it:* `orchestrate validate -f echo_agent.yaml`

 #### **The Collaborator Pattern**